griquelme/tidyms/docs/glossary.rst

         Samples applied to demonstrate analytical accuracy, precision, and repeatability after data processing and can be converted to metrics describing data quality.

+    ROI
+        A region extracted from raw data where features may be found.

     run order
         Temporal order in which the different samples were analyzed.